 Can I Use a Third-party App to Kick People Off My Wi-Fi

 There are various software tools that claim to help you remove people from your Wi-Fi, but we don’t recommend this solution.
-That’s why we didn’t include it as a fourth option.
+That’s why we didn’t include it as an option.
 Let’s explain why.

 This method is more of a temporary annoyance than an effective security measure.
 While you’ll probably find some apps that may help you, most of them offer a short-term solution and may contain malicious software.